 We consider requests for refunds on a case-by-case basis.
 While we do not guarantee refunds for cancellations, unplanned absences or no-shows, we are committed to our relationship with you!
 Please be in touch with any concerns; we will work together to find an agreeable solution.

 If you must cancel your attendance due to illness, you will be offered a credit which can be applied towards a future event hosted by Steph & Paul.
+If we need to cancel/postpone our workshop for any reason, we will offer participants the option to receive a full refund.

 Any other questions?